profork/Batocera-Custom-Arm-Builds/README.md

 You can either flash a new image to MicrosSD card as usual or copy boot.tar.xz to `/userdata/system/upgrade` and then run `batocera-upgrade manual` from ssh/terminal

 🚀Recents:
+* Added RPI3 wtih Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)
+    * -Should help increase compatibility for some portmaster games and flatpak apps.
+Don't expect youtube beyond 480p though

 * Added: ODIN2 and ODIN2 Portal builds with Flatpak and RPCS3 enabled (v42 butterfly)

 Aethersx2, Portmaster and other addons available in https://github.com/profork/profork